Artificial Intelligence - Reinventing HR

 Blue Ocean offers a mix of soft and professional skill programmes that will help Gulf employees keep their relevance to the workplace.
 Winning Negotiations, Best Practices in Procurement, Business Writing Skills, Excellence in Customer Service, Interpersonal and Decision-Making, Balance Score Card, Change Management, Employee Engagement, Six Sigma Yellow Belt, Kaizen, Lean Agile, Emotional Intelligence, Creative Thinking and Conflict Management are some of the corporate training modules that are available throughout the year for organisations to book.

-The Economic Roller Coaster Ride
+Economic Roller Coaster Ride

 Lately, UAE's economy can be likened to a roller-coaster.
 Financial reports bear testimony to this fact.
 Although the Emirates NBD Purchasing Managers’ Index (PMI) for the UAE rose to a unprecedented high point of 57.1 in June 2018, the Dubai Economy Tracker Index fell to 52.5 in October 2018, the lowest reading since March 2016.

-In the context of rising new orders, easing pricing pressure as well as recent announcements of fiscal stimulus and higher oil prices, firms remained highly optimistic about their future order growth.
+In the context of rising new orders, easing pricing pressures as well as recent announcements of fiscal stimulus and higher oil prices, firms remained highly optimistic about their future order growth.
 Nearly 70% of all firms surveyed in June 2018 expected their output to be higher in 12 months’ time.

 The June survey data supports the view that the UAE’s non-oil sectors will see faster growth this year relative to 2017.
 Moreover, the decision by OPEC to increase oil output in the coming months is likely to be reflected in higher oil production by the UAE, which poses upside risks to the oil sector and total GDP forecast for 2018.